How is Multigenerational Ministry Happening?

 Multigenerational programs and events have included:

-Spirit Play for All Ages is offered on the 3rd Thursday of the month from 5:30-7pm, exploring a story related to our congregational theme.
+- Spirit Play for All Ages on the 3rd Thursday of the month from 5:30-7pm, exploring a story related to our congregational theme

-Fourth Friday Fellowship.
-The idea is simple, make social justice more accessible to everyone; several Social Justice Task Forces were excited to partner with RE.
+- Fourth Friday Fellowship to make social justice more accessible to everyone; several Social Justice Task Forces were excited to partner with RE.

-Stand-alone events such as a Holiday Sing Along, Gift Making Workshop, Soul Food Dinner, and a May Pole Dance.
+- Stand-alone events such as a holiday sing-along, a gift-making workshop, a Soul Food dinner, and a May Pole dance.

 Read more complete descriptions of these programs and some helpful implementation advice here.